Minecraftian14/SimpleAppInLibGDX/README.md

 # A Simple App Made In LibGDX

 Hello everyone!!!
-This is a [libGDX](https://libgdx.com/) made using a variety of tools.
+This is a [libGDX](https://libgdx.com/) project made using a variety of tools.
 I hope that this readme will be able to cover up most of the tech/tools I have used throughout the project.

 - The project architecture was generated using [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) which provided